superfluid-finance/protocol-monorepo/examples/streaming-call-option/README.md

 **Use Superfluid Streams, Price Oracles, and NFTs to Create an Options Contract**

+Disclaimer - this code is unaudited and should not be used by itself in production.
+It is meant to be a proof of concept & used for instructional purposes.

 **Basic Overview**
 1) Run npm install
 2) Run hardhat deploy --reset